 This guide describes how to update your game after it has been approved to upload to the production track.
 It lists items to verify before updating your game and publishing tasks to perform on new versions.

-Google Play Games requires you to maintain the availability of Google Play Games versions along with mobile versions.
+Google Play Games on PC requires you to maintain the availability of Google Play Games on PC versions along with mobile versions.
 This requirement includes the following scenarios:

-Verify Google Play Games version after you update the mobile version or related configurations on the server side.
+Verify Google Play Games on PC version after you update the mobile version or related configurations on the server side.

-A common mistake in this scenario is that developers forget to verify their Google Play Games version after they update the mobile version and/or server's configurations, which causes the server to reject requests for the outdated Google Play Games version.
+A common mistake in this scenario is that developers forget to verify their Google Play Games on PC version after they update the mobile version and/or server's configurations, which causes the server to reject requests for the outdated Google Play Games on PC version.

 Use the link to Google Play for downloading a new update.

-The link on Google Play Games is the same as on mobile.
+The link on Google Play Games on PC is the same as on mobile.
 A common mistake in this scenario is that developers use a different link for mobile when they detect the game is running in an emulator.
-You can detect Google Play Games and then use the correct link.
+You can detect Google Play Games on PC and then use the correct link.